giuseppe/hellomod/README.md

-A kernel module distributed as a system container
+A kernel module distributed as a system container.

+It takes advantage of the `noContainerService` directive in the manifest.json file so that a systemd service file is not installed.

 ```
 ## The Docker container is built by the Makefile